Back pain at rest CAN be caused by lung cancer.

 Can lung cancer ever be responsible?

-“Yes…but,” says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer, and clinical professor at the University of Arizona.
+“Yes…but,” says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer.

 “The only way a lung cancer can cause pain is by invading through the pleural lining of the lung and growing into the chest wall,” explains Dr. Little.